Creating a Workload

 You will land on the General View page that will list your workloads as you create them.
-On this list, you’ll be able to see the workload name, status information, when the workload was created and who created it, and last assignment date, and assignment status.
+On this list, you’ll be able to see the workload name, who created it, status information (Live or Draft), when the workload was created, last assignment date, and assignment status.

 Under actions, you may run reports, edit, or delete a workload.

 Note: Under the reports icon, you may also reassign a workload.
 Check out this article to read more!

 Once you create a workload, you can come back to this general view to ...view... all your workloads.
 Select one of the filters to quickly select the workload you’re looking for.
 Filters include:

 Select type - Evaluate the Agents, or Evaluate the Analysts